3D Printer Buying Guide

 Recommended Printers:

 Which of the above printers you choose depends on your budget and goals.
-If you want to print stuff and have the money, buy a Bambu or Prusa, you will not have to tinker with the machine and can get right to printing.
+If you have the money, buy a Bambu or Prusa, you will not have to tinker with the machine and can get right to printing.
 If your budget is smaller or you want to gain a more in depth understanding of how printing works, the Enders are a great option.
 Just be sure to understand the tradeoffs.

 Shopping Cart